skarukas/intaudio/README.md

 > [!NOTE]
 > This project is currently in development as of summer 2024.
+Demos of its current capabilities may be found in `demo.js`.

 # interactive-audio
 Declarative Javascript framework for interactive audio.
 Arbitrary audio-rate operations, event-based state management, UI components.